Quantifiers on languages and codensity monads: Extending the free semimodule monad to

 is a left action of $\Sm M$ on $\wS X$ with continuous components.
 A right action with continuous components may be defined similarly.
-Finally, the two actions are compatible and provide the {\swim} structure on $(\wS X, \Sm M)$. \end{lemma}
+These two actions are compatible and provide the {\swim} structure on $(\wS X, \Sm M)$. \end{proposition}

 Finally, we consider a restriction of the above action of $\Sm M$ on $\wS X$ which we will need for the construction of the space $\DssX$ in Section \ref{s:recog-transducers}.
 This is given by precomposing with the unit of the monad $\wS$: